Public-Private Partnership to Facilitate Ontology Use and Application

 This grant is managed by multiple principal investigators—each with a well-defined and complementary area of expertise.
 The Schürer group (University of Miami, PI Dr. Stephan Schürer) will develop, maintain and expand the underlying ontologies and build infrastructure to support submission and processing of new terms.
 The Musen group (Stanford University, PI Dr. Mark Musen) as part of the CEDAR initiative will use their metadata framework for defining templates, enabling structured and consistent annotations.
 And Collaborative Drug Discovery (CDD, PI Dr. Barry Bunin) will create and maintain tools for annotating assays, and coordinate economical annotation of increasing amounts of public and private data.

-The U01 grant supports collaborative substantial programmatic development between NIH and awarded institutes.
+About this grant The U01 grant supports collaborative substantial programmatic development between NIH and awarded institutes.
 Award Number 1U01LM012630-01 from National Center for Advancing Translational Sciences as described on NIH Reporter supports this project.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Center for Advancing Translational Sciences or the National Institutes of Health.

-CDD’s (www.collaborativedrug.com) flagship product, CDD Vault® is a modern web application for your chemical registration, assay data management and SAR analysis.
+About CDD CDD’s (www.collaborativedrug.com) flagship product, CDD Vault® is a modern web application for your chemical registration, assay data management and SAR analysis.
 CDD Vault® is a hosted database solution for secure management and sharing of biological and chemical data.
 It lets you intuitively organize chemical structures and biological study data, and collaborate with internal or external partners through an easy to use web interface.
 CDD Vault® is continuously growing its technology most recently to include ELN, Model and API functionality.

 A complete list of the 58 CDD publications/patents can be found online on our resources page.